-Part 1 = 5 points (due October 12, 2015), part 2 = 20 points (due November 2, 2015)
+Part 1 = 5 points (due October 5, 2015), part 2 = 20 points (due November 2, 2015)

-- Investigate some aspect of libraries, information studies, or the information professions of personal interest and prepare a 2500 3000 word literature review in which you present current thinking as documented in the published literature on your topic.
+• Investigate some aspect of libraries, information studies, or the information professions of personal interest and prepare a 2500 - 3000 word literature review in which you present current thinking as documented in the published literature on your topic.

-- Part 1 = topic review

-- Part 2 = completed assignment

-Ethics and Standards Group Project =15 points (due November 16, 2015)
+Ethics and Standards Group Project = 15 points (due November 16, 2015)

 - Work in groups to explore the ethics of one particular professional group within the LIS professions.
-Write and submit a group paper. - Successful completion of this assignment is necessary to fulf2:0000ill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to LiveText.
+Write and submit a group paper. - Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
+Your finished assignment must be uploaded to the designated online portal.